-The enhanced Microsoft Structured Query Language (SQL) Server system role allows customers to install, configure and tune both single-node SQL Server environments and SQL Server always-on availability groups.
+The enhanced Microsoft SQL Server system role allows customers to install, configure and tune both single-node SQL Server environments and SQL Server always-on availability groups.
 This enhancement, available with the RHEL High Availability Add-On, provides operational efficiencies for consistent task application through automation.

 Red Hat Smart Management with Red Hat Satellite

 Editor’s note - As of April 1, 2023, Red Hat Smart Management is now called Red Hat Satellite.
 Product pricing, content and services have not changed.
 For more information, visit the Red Hat Satellite product page or contact firstname.lastname@example.org.